Optimal parameter estimation for linear SPDEs from multiple measurements: Introduction

-The proofs for the CLT and the lower bound are involved due to the complex information geometry arising from non-standard spatial asymptotics $\delta\rightarrow 0$ and the correlations between measurements at different locations.
-For instance, we introduce a novel lower bound scheme for Gaussian measures by relating the Hellinger distance of their laws to properties of their RKHS.
+The information geometry underlying local measurements is complex due to the non-linear dependence of the solution $X$ on $\theta$ (cf. \eqref{eq:weakSolution}) and the non-Markovian dynamics of the processes $X_{\delta,k}$, $X^{A_i}_{\delta,k}$.
+This leads to a non-explicit likelihood function, making standard MLE-based estimation and optimality results for continuously observed diffusion processes \cite{kutoyants_statistical_2013} non-applicable in this context.
+Instead, we introduce a novel lower bound scheme for Gaussian measures, which exploits that the Hellinger distance of their laws can be related to properties of their RKHS.
 This is different from the lower bound approach of \cite{altmeyer_nonparametric_2020} for $M=1$ and paves the way to rigorous lower bounds for each coefficient and an arbitrary number of measurements.
-One of our key results states that the RKHS of the Gaussian measure induced by $X$ with $A_\vartheta=\Delta$ consists of all $h\in L^2([0,T];L^2(\Lambda))$ with $\Delta h,h'\in L^2([0,T];L^2(\Lambda))$ and its squared RKHS norm is upper bounded by an absolute constant times
+One of our key results states that the RKHS of the Gaussian measure induced by $X$ with $A_\vartheta=\Delta$ consists of all absolutely continuous $h\in L^2([0,T];L^2(\Lambda))$ with $\Delta h,h'\in L^2([0,T];L^2(\Lambda))$ and its squared RKHS norm equals

-This formula generalises the finite-dimensional Ornstein-Uhlenbeck case \cite{MR3024389}, and provides a route to obtain the RKHS of local measurements as linear transformations of $X$.
-To the best of our knowledge this result has not been stated before in the literature, and may be of independent interest, e.g. in constructing Bayesian procedures with Gaussian process priors, cf. \cite{van_der_vaart_rates_2008}.
+This surprisingly simple formula generalises the finite-dimensional Ornstein-Uhlenbeck case \cite{MR3024389}, and provides a route to obtain the RKHS of local measurements as linear transformations of $X$.
+To the best of our knowledge the RKHS of $X$ has not been stated before in the literature, and may be of independent interest, e.g. in constructing Bayesian procedures with Gaussian process priors, cf. \cite{van_der_vaart_rates_2008}.

 The paper is organised as follows.
 Section \ref{sec:main} deals with the local measurement scheme, the construction of our estimator and the CLT.
-Section \ref{sec:optimality} presents the lower bounds for the rates established in the CLT, while Section \ref{Sec:RKHS:SPDE} addresses the RKHS of $X$ and of the local measurements.
-Section \ref{sec:examples} covers model examples, applications to inference and the boundary case for estimating zero order terms in $d=2$.
-All proofs are deferred to Section \ref{sec:proofs} and Appendix \ref{app:additional:proofs}.
+Section \ref{Sec:RKHS:SPDE} addresses the RKHS of $X$ and of the local measurements, while Section \ref{sec:optimality} presents the lower bounds for the rates established in the CLT.
+Section \ref{sec:examples} covers model examples, the boundary case for estimating zero order terms in $d=2$ and some practical aspects.
+All proofs are deferred to Section \ref{sec:proofs} and to the Appendix \ref{app:additional:proofs}.